-Celebrate the autumn traditions and fellowship of an agricultural community in mid-19th-century Ohio from 1 to 5 p.m., Sunday, Oct.
-1, at the Old-Time Harvest Day at Century Village in Fryer Park, 4185 Orders Road.
+Step back in time and enjoy fall traditions, music and community as it was in Ohio during the mid-1800s from 1 to 5 p.m., Sunday, Oct.
+6, during the Old-Time Harvest Day at Century Village in Fryer Park, 4185 Orders Road.

-For most of Ohio’s history, the fall harvest featured neighbors working together to reap the fruits of the growing season and prepare for the winter ahead.
-The Southwest Franklin County Historical Society and the City of Grove City provide an opportunity for families to connect with their community’s past.
-The celebration shares our past through storytelling and activities to honor 150 years of proud history.
+For most of Ohio’s history, the autumn harvest involved neighbors working together to reap the fruits of the growing season as they prepared for the winter ahead.
+The Southwest Franklin County Historical Society and the City of Grove City provide an opportunity for families to connect with the community’s past.

-Attendance and parking are free, donations of non-perishable food items for the Grove City Food Pantry will be accepted at this rain-or-shine event.
-The schedule of events will be available in late September.
+Attendance and parking are free.
+Donations of non-perishable food items for the Grove City Food Pantry will be accepted at this rain-or-shine event.